 As the healthcare industry moves away from fee-for-service and towards pay-for-value, the number of government, insurance, and third-party programs looking to incentivize clinical quality is only going to increase.
-If you are a practice manager or owner, you will want to be particularly familiar with three of these programs in 2017.
+If you are involved in physician practice management, you will want to be particularly familiar with three of these programs in 2017.

 The newest Quality Measurement Program will begin attestation for the 2017 reporting year, created through the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 This program will offer greater incentives towards improving quality, and on top of successful reporting, will offer bonus payments to practitioners with greater amounts of success.